brikc/GettingDataCourseProject/README.md

 ### Assignment Step 5: From the data set in step 4, create a second, independent tidy data set with the average of each variable for each activity and each subject.

-- First write code to group by subject and activity and takes a mean of all other columns.
+- First I wrote code to group by subject and activity and take a mean of all other columns.

-- Then update the column names to reflect these new variables - the mean of each column.
+- Then I updated the column names to reflect these new variables - the mean of each column.

 ### Last Step: write out the new dataset to a TXT file

-- This is done with a write.table comment that outputs the file without row names, as required by the assignment
+- This is done with a write.table comment that outputs the file without row names, as required by the assignment.

 ### Code Comments